-- Different methods of teaching and media to be used to attain classroom attention. - Massive open online courses (MOOCs) may be used to teach various topics/sub topics. - 15-20% of the topics which are relatively simpler of descriptive in nature should be given to the students for self-learning and assess the development of competency through classroompresentations. - Micro-projects may be given to group of students for hand-on experiences.
+- Different methods of teaching and media to be used to attain classroom attention. - Massive open online courses (MOOCs) may be used to teach various topics/sub topics. - 15-20% of the topics which are relatively simpler or descriptive in nature should be given to the students for self-learning and assess the development of competency through classroompresentations/projects. - Micro-projects on relevant may be given to group of students for hand-on experiences.